caldera098/PIBOX/README.md

             h. $ cd ~
             i. $ ./blue.sh

-      Now just play anything from your device and... voila!!!
+      Now you're good to go.
+Just play anything from your device and... voila!!!
       Remember it's a beta version, so on the next updates I'll make it automatic.
       PS: connect only one device at the same time.
 Multiple connections will crash app.
       PS2: this will keep the configuration all the time while the Pi is on.
 If you reboot it, then you gotta do all this again.